SerialSniffyHeck3r/disguised-exe-study/README.md

 While running the game with originally provided game launcher software, I noticed a `.sys` file—**GOSYSINF.SYS**—was **always resident in memory** whenever the game was running.
 In addition, This .sys file constantly utilizes 10-40% of CPU processing power, like it's some kind of active process.
 That felt… off.

+Once I confirmed that the .sys file was not a traditional driver, I wanted to dig deeper into how exactly it controlled the execution flow of the game.

 ### 3. **IDA to the Rescue**
 I loaded the `.sys` into IDA, expecting to see typical driver code (DriverEntry, IRP handlers, etc).
 Instead, I found: